GovTechSG/seed-docs-new/faqs/onboarding-faq.md

   One possible reason for this error is that your device may have been previously onboarded to Microsoft Intune by a different user and was not properly offboarded during the pre-onboarding steps.

-  To confirm this, please [create a support request][raise-support-request] and provide your device's serial number.
+  To confirm this, please [raise a support request][raise-support-request] and provide your device's serial number.
 The SEED team will investigate whether your device was previously enrolled in Microsoft Intune under a different user.

   If this is confirmed, you can choose one of the following options to offboard your device from Microsoft Intune and then retry the SEED onboarding process:

-  - For Windows users, refer to the [SEED offboarding steps][seed-offboarding-steps].
+  - For Windows users, refer to the [SEED offboarding steps for Windows](offboard-device/windows).
   - For macOS users, go to **System Preferences** and locate the old Management Profile.
-Follow the [SEED offboarding steps][seed-offboarding-steps].
+Follow the [SEED offboarding steps for macOS](offboard-device/mac-os).
 </details>

 <details>